Firebase-2020/firebase-rules/README.md

 * Current story of end-to-end test:
-    - Sign up a new normal user.
+    - Sign up 2 new normal users (the admin is already there).
-    - There are three users in total (two where already there).
-User tries to modify the name of all three, but only his own changes.
+    - Last user tries to modify the name of all three, but only his own changes.
 Users sees every time a message, either PERMISSION_GRANTED or PERMISSION_DENIED.
-    - User then gets deleted, because the test works with 3 users.
-Thus if deleted you can run the test again.
-    - Sign in as admin.
+    - Then we login as admin.
-    - Admin modifies his name.
-    - Admin modifies other user's name.
+    - Admin modifies all three names.
+    - Two normal users get deleted.

 * Hosting URL: https://fir-rules-f324d.web.app